 There are 9 types of dirt bikes that you can ride off-road:

 - Cross Country Dirt Bike

 - Street Legal or Dual sport Dirt Bikes

 - Electric Dirt Bike

-Motocross and supercross dirt bikes are what you see on TV and these types of dirt bikes have a stiffer suspension, gearing, and engine that is tuned for this type of riding.
+Supercross dirt bikes are what you see on TV and these types of dirt bikes have a stiffer suspension, gearing, and engine that is tuned for this type of riding.